 |Chief Benjamin Shabbona|

-The treaty signed at Chicago in 1821 was the first major land cession by the Potawatomi since 1807 and set the pattern for things to come.
+The treaty signed at Chicago in 1821 was the first significant land cession by the Potawatomi since 1807 and set the pattern for things to come.
 The St. Joseph bands surrendered a large tract in southwest Michigan (and a small strip of northern Indiana in exchange for reservations for the individual bands.
-Four years later, the Forest Potawatomi in Wisconsin participated in the Grand Council at Prairie du Chein (1825) which attempted to prevent intertribal warfare along the upper Mississippi by creating boundaries between tribal territories.
-The Americans continued to whittle away at Potawatomi holdings with the Wabash Treaty (1826) taking another narrow strip of Indiana north of the Wabash, while the 1827 treaty with the Huron Potawatomi completed the establishment of reservations in Michigan by consolidating several bands and moving them away from the Chicago-Detroit highway.
+Four years later, the Forest Potawatomi in Wisconsin participated in the Grand Council at Prairie du Chein (1825), which attempted to prevent intertribal warfare along the upper Mississippi by creating boundaries between tribal territories.
+The Americans continued to whittle away at Potawatomi holdings with the Wabash Treaty (1826), taking another narrow strip of Indiana north of the Wabash.
+While the 1827 treaty with the Huron Potawatomi completed the establishment of reservations in Michigan by consolidating several bands and moving them away from the Chicago-Detroit highway.

-The treaty at Prairie du Chein in 1825 had little effect on the warfare on the upper Mississippi, but it was enough for American miners to rush into the lead mining area of northwest Illinois and southwest Wisconsin which resulted in a brief war with the Winnebago (Winnebago War) in 1827.
-In a treaty signed at Green Bay in 1828, the Winnebago, the Potawatomi, Ottawa, and Ojibwe surrendered their claims to the area.
-That same year, the St. Joseph Potawatomi ceded another small area along Lake Michigan which included parts of Michigan, Indiana, and Illinois, and in response to growing white settlement, the Prairie Potawatomi in 1829 gave up part of northern Illinois and southern Wisconsin and agreed to a series of reservations.
-Within the brief period of eight years, the Potawatomi lost 70% of their land and allowed themselves to be confined on small reservations where it was almost impossible to support themselves.
-With the Indian Removal Act of 1830, the stage was set for their removal to west of the Mississippi.
+The treaty at Prairie du Chein in 1825 had little effect on the warfare in the upper Mississippi.
+It was enough for American miners to rush into the lead mining area of northwest Illinois and southwest Wisconsin, which resulted in a brief war with the Winnebago (Winnebago War) in 1827.
+In 1828, the Winnebago, the Potawatomi, Ottawa, and Ojibwe surrendered their claims to the area in a treaty signed at Green Bay.
+That same year, the St. Joseph Potawatomi ceded another small area along Lake Michigan, including parts of Michigan, Indiana, and Illinois.
+In response to growing white settlement, the Prairie Potawatomi in 1829 gave up part of northern Illinois and southern Wisconsin and agreed to a series of reservations.
+Within a brief period of eight years, the Potawatomi lost 70% of their land and allowed themselves to be confined on small reservations where it was almost impossible to support themselves.
+With the Indian Removal Act of 1830, the stage was set for their removal to the west of the Mississippi.

-Avoiding Fort Armstrong at Rock Island, Black Hawk moved northeast up the Rock River to contact the Potawatomi and Winnebago.
+Black Hawk avoided Fort Armstrong at Rock Island and moved northeast up the Rock River to contact the Potawatomi and Winnebago.
 Although the alarm was out and the militia was assembling all over Illinois, there had been no hostilities up to this point.
 Black Hawk went into camp upstream from Dixon's Ferry and left for a council with the Potawatomi.
 At this meeting, it became clear that Chief Shabbona and the other Potawatomi chiefs would not join him, and Black Hawk decided to return to Iowa.
 A messenger was dispatched to request safe passage from the army, but he had no sooner left than mounted militia arrived and prepared to attack his camp.
-Black Hawk tried to arrange a truce, but his messengers were taken prisoner and the next group was fired upon.
-The militia then killed their prisoners and charged after the Sauk, only to panic when they ran into what they thought was an ambush.
+Black Hawk tried to arrange a truce, but his messengers were taken prisoner, and the next group was fired upon.
+The militia then killed their prisoners and charged after the UK, only to panic when they ran into what they thought was an ambush.
 At the Battle of Sycamore Creek (Stillman's Defeat), 250 mounted militia were routed by less than 40 Sauk warriors.

-The Prairie Potawatomi were removed in 1834 along with Ojibwe and Ottawa of northern Illinois and southern Wisconsin and assigned a land between the Missouri and Little Platte Rivers known as the Platte Purchase.
+The Prairie Potawatomi were removed in 1834, and Ojibwe and Ottawa of northern Illinois and southern Wisconsin assigned a land between Missouri and Little Platte Rivers known as the Platte Purchase.
 Some bands refused to leave and moved north to lands belonging to the Menominee and Ojibwe.
 A few went to Canada to escape.
 In 1836 the southern part of the Platte Purchase was added to the state of Missouri.
-A brief war ensued (Heatherly War) that year after the Potawatomi killed two white men.
-Army dragoons and Missouri militia attacked the Missouri Band of the Sauk and Fox in retaliation (a not-too subtle suggestion to move), and in 1837 the Potawatomi were relocated north of the Missouri line to a reservation near Council Bluffs.
+A brief war ensued (Heatherly War) after the Potawatomi killed two white men.
+Army dragoons and Missouri militia attacked the Missouri Band of the Sauk and Fox in retaliation (a not-too-subtle suggestion to move), and in 1837 the Potawatomi were relocated north of the Missouri line to a reservation near Council Bluffs.
 It was not a peaceful place.
 In 1841 a hunting party of 16 Delaware and a Potawatomi were attacked by the Dakota near the Sioux Fork of Mink Creek in Iowa.
-Only the Potawatomi escaped to reach the Sauk and Fox villages.
+Only the Potawatomi escaped reaching the Sauk and Fox villages.
 A Sauk and Fox war party caught the Dakota raiders and killed them.

 The removal of the Potawatomi of the Woods from Michigan and Indiana did not proceed as smoothly.
-Rather than agree to immediate removal, they signed two treaties in October, 1832 (Tippecanoe or Wabash Treaties) ceding most of their remaining land in exchange for reserves and annual annuities.
+Rather than agree to immediate removal, they signed two treaties in October 1832 (Tippecanoe or Wabash Treaties), ceding most of their remaining land in exchange for reserves and annual annuities.
 This temporary solution continued while American agent A.C.
 Pepper negotiated a series of treaties with the individual bands (four in 1834 and eight in 1836) to cede their reserves and agree to removal.
-Once this was done, a collective agreement with five bands was signed in February, 1837 at Washington, D.C.
+Once this was done, a collective agreement with five bands was signed in February 1837 in Washington, DC.
 The chiefs signed, but there was widespread resistance to this agreement.
-Some bands simply slipped across the border into Ontario where they have remained ever since.
+Some bands simply slipped across the border into Ontario, where they have remained ever since.
 Others were not so passive, and the chief at Nottawaseepe was poisoned by his own people while trying to convince them to accept removal.
-Menominee and his band at Twin Lakes, Indiana refused to sign any of the treaties.
-Confronted at a meeting in July, 1838, he still refused to sign or leave Indiana.
+Menominee and his band at Twin Lakes, Indiana, refused to sign any treaties.
+Confronted in July 1838, he still refused to sign or leave Indiana.

 Indiana governor David Wallace sent General John Tipton to force removal.
-He arrived at Menominee's village on August 30th and arrested every Potawatomi there.
+He arrived at Menominee's village on August 30 and arrested every Potawatomi there.
 Menominee was thrown into a caged wagon.
-The soldiers burned the village, and on September 4th, 859 Potawatomi departed on what they would call the "Trail of Death."
+The soldiers burned down the village, and on September 4, 1859, the Potawatomi departed on what they would call the "Trail of Death."
 Not as nearly as famous as the Cherokee Trail of Tears, it was every bit as deadly.
-The second day out, the first child died, and 51 Potawatomi became too sick to continue.
+The first child died on the second day out, and 51 Potawatomi became too sick to continue.
 By the time they reached Logansport, four more children were dead.
 The 300 who were sick required a halt so a hospital could be erected.
 The march continued across northern Illinois until it reached the ferry crossing the Mississippi at Quincy, Illinois.
 The Potawatomi camped outside the town for a few days while the ferry carried their baggage across.
-When Sunday came, more than 300 of these "wild Indians" attended mass at the local Catholic church.
-The church was less than a half mile from the site of the Potawatomi village destroyed by Roger's Rangers in 1813.
+When Sunday came, more than 300 of these "savages" attended mass at the local Catholic church.
+The church was less than a half-mile from the site of the Potawatomi village destroyed by Roger's Rangers in 1813.

 Less than 700 Potawatomi arrived at Osawatomie in November.
 Half of the graves marking their route were filled with their children.
-Among the casualties was Father B. Petit who had volunteered to accompany his congregation on their journey to Kansas, but he became ill when they reached the Illinois River and died at St. Louis in February, 1839.
+Among the casualties was Father B. Petit, who had volunteered to accompany his congregation on their journey to Kansas.
+He became ill when they reached the Illinois River and died at St. Louis in February 1839.
 Some Potawatomi remained behind and hid for many years.
 Laws were passed as late as 1870 to force their removal but never enforced.
 They remain today as part of the Huron and Pokagon Potawatomi in southern Michigan.
 The Potawatomi of the Woods remained on their reservation in eastern Kansas for almost eight years.
 In 1846 the government decided to consolidate the two groups of Potawatomi into a single tribe on one reservation.
-By this time the Ojibwe and Ottawa who had accompanied the Prairie Potawatomi west had merged with them, but it was still necessary to have both groups of Potawatomi sign the agreement.
-This was accomplished in June, and in exchange for $850,000 for their old reserves, both groups moved to a new reservation north of Topeka in 1847.
+By this time, the Ojibwe and Ottawa, who had accompanied the Prairie Potawatomi west, had merged with them.
+However, it was still necessary to have both groups of Potawatomi sign the agreement.
+This was accomplished in June and in exchange for $850,000 ($15,2 million today) for their old reserves.
+Both groups moved to a new reservation north of Topeka in 1847.

-However, it could not protect them from Kansas statehood, and having been this way once before, the Potawatomi of the Woods and the Mission Band foresaw problems.
+However, it could not protect them from Kansas statehood, and has been this way before, the Potawatomi of the Woods and the Mission Band foresaw problems.
 They pushed for citizenship and allotment - something unacceptable to the traditional Prairie Band.
 Unable to resolve their differences, the two groups divided their reservation in a treaty signed in 1861.
-The Prairie Potawatomi continued to hold their half in common, but the Citizen Potawatomi agreed to 160 acre allotments and citizenship - the excess land to be sold to the Leavenworth, Pawnee & Western Railroad.
+The Prairie Potawatomi continued to hold their half in common, The Citizen Potawatomi agreed to 160-acre allotments and citizenship - the excess land to be sold to the Leavenworth, Pawnee & Western Railroad.
 In 1864 the Kansas legislature called for the removal of all Indians from Kansas.
-Disturbed by this, Potawatomi attended the Peace on the Plains council with the Confederates on Oklahoma's Washita River in May, 1865.
-The meeting was well-attended (Osage, Pawnee, Iowa, Kickapoo, Potawatomi , Wichita, Navaho, Mescalero, Yankton, Lakota, and Cheyenne), but Lee had already surrendered in Virginia, and the war was over.
+Disturbed by this, Potawatomi attended the peace on the Plains council with the Confederates on Oklahoma's Washita River in May 1865.
+The meeting was well-attended (Osage, Pawnee, Iowa, Kickapoo, Potawatomi, Wichita, Navaho, Mescalero, Yankton, Lakota, and Cheyenne), but Lee had already surrendered in Virginia, and the war was over.